457 Heather Crescent

 Finances

-Lifewater has $483k in reserve funds (cash and investments), which can cover 13% or two months of its annual program costs.
+In F2025, the charity had an operating surplus of $1.1m, increasing its reserve funds (cash and investments) to $1.6m.
+These reserve funds cover 46% or just under 6 months of its annual program spending.
 This is within Ci’s reasonable range.

-This charity profile is an update that has been sent to Lifewater Canada.
-Comments and edits may be forthcoming.
+This charity update has been sent to Lifewater Canada for review.
+Changes and edits may be forthcoming.
+Updated by Nick Reszetnik on June 11, 2026.

 Financial Review